 Get to Know the Wine Regions of France

-Wine tasting tours are a great way to get to know different varietals and find the taste that suits you perfectly.
+Wine tasting tours are a great way to discover different varietals and find the one that suits you perfectly.

 There are 250 grape varieties in French vineyards, but most wines are made from only 40 varieties.
 They are dominated by Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, Pinot Noir and Merlot.